 - What about the sugar ?
 I thought this was a huge one.
 Are all studies laying to us here ?

-The fact that there is a big correlation with many health conditions including prostate cancer and a pretty clear difference between milk consuming nations and non consuming when it comes to “porous bone” – then I don’t think the advice to stay away from dairy is so bad at all.
+If we consider the fact that there is a big correlation with many health conditions including prostate cancer and a pretty clear difference between milk consuming nations and non consuming when it comes to “porous bone” – then I don’t think the advice to stay away from dairy is so bad at all.
 Paleolithic diet lacked dairy too.
 Eggs can be an exception here.
 They are a tasty alternative to meat, excellent source of protein and other nutrients.
 Egg’s cholesterol effect is debatable.
 Many studies disproved harmful effect of egg’s cholesterol on the human body.
 Personally, I eat around 30 eggs a week and the only time when I noted my cholesterol at higher levels was when my diet contained the sugar.

 So Is Plants Based Diet a Better Alternative To Omnivorous Diet ?

 The answer is not that simple.
 Yes and No. Plants are full of macronutrients.
-They will give all you need.
+They will give you all you need.
 Carbs, fats, vitamins, minerals, antioxidants, and with the right approach complete chain of amino acids.
 Typical omnivores who are not health conscious and eat typical western diet will surely have more chances to live longer and healthier.
-Going vegan was also proved to even reverse the number of health conditions associated with unhealthy eating habits.
-Vegans with well-planned diet in general also have fewer nutrient deficiencies than average omnivores, while maintaining a lower body weight without losing muscle mass.
+Going vegan was also proved to reverse the number of health conditions associated with unhealthy eating habits.
+Vegans with well-planned diet can also have fewer nutrient deficiencies than average omnivores, while maintaining a lower body weight without losing muscle mass.
 Many athletes eating well planned plant-based diets also appear to experience enhanced athletic recovery without affecting the benefits of exercise.

 Hang on…There’s more to it !!!!